TechEmpower/FrameworkBenchmarks/frameworks/CSharp/simplew/README.md

-# GenHTTP Tests on Linux
+# SimpleW Tests on Linux

-See the [GenHTTP website](https://genhttp.org) for more information.
+See the [SimpleW website](https://stratdev3.github.io/SimpleW/) for more information.

 ## Infrastructure Software Versions